 - Reduced ticket *: 10 euros

-* They will have reduced entrance: pilgrims, unemployed, over 65 and students.
+* They will have reduced admission: pilgrims, unemployed, over 65 and students.
 The group to which it belongs must be permanently accredited.

 ** Free admission for:

-- Under 12 years of age accompanied by adults.
+- Children under 12 years of age accompanied by adults.